BAlmeidaS/zettelkasten/Zettelkasten/Edge-level Task - Traditional ML methods.md

 > 4. See which of these links actually appear in $\displaystyle \large G_{t_1}$

 *The key is to design **features for pairs of nodes**.*
-A simple (and bad solution) is to concatenate the [[Node-level Task - Graph Neural Networks|features designed to the nodes]]
+A simple (and bad solution) is to concatenate the [[Node-level Task - Traditional ML methods|features designed to the nodes]]

 Two possible formulation of the link prediction: